 Pursuant to paragraph 15.08(2) and Appendix 9C (Part A, paragraph 28) of the Main Market Listing Requirements of Bursa Securities, the Directors continue to undergo relevant courses and seminars.
-During the financial year ended 31 March 2014, all the Directors visited the plant located in Pasir Gudang which was organized by the Company to enable the Directors to observe and understand the process of tinplating and power generation.
+During the financial year ended 31 March 2015, all the Directors visited the plant located in Vietnam Singapore Industrial Park, Thuan An District, Binh Duong Province, Vietnam which was organized by the Company to enable the Directors to observe and understand the process of tinplates and new shearing line operation.
 Individually, some of the Directors have also attended seminars and training programmes to further enhance their skills and knowledge.